jatofg/nawa/docs/email.md

 calling `processQueue`, so that one SMTP connection is used for all of them.

 Learning by example is the best way to learn, so have a look at `examples/contactform.cpp` for a practical example.
+The documentation of the classes used in this example might contain additional features not mentioned in this tutorial, so make sure to read it as well :)

 ## MIME emails